Academany/academany-mkt/brochure/index.md

 Brochure v0.1

-The Fab Academy teaches principles and applications of digital fabrication.
+**The Fab Academy teaches principles and applications of digital fabrication**

 The role of Fab Academy is to initiate, mentor and technically train new students for participation and leadership in the global Fab Lab Network community.